Hugo Black House

-The Hugo Black House was a historic house in Ashland, Clay County, Alabama, United States.
+The Hugo Black House was a historic house in Ashland, Alabama, United States.
 The one-and-a-half-story, wood-frame residence was purchased by William LaFayette and Martha Black in 1893.
 They were the parents of politician and U.S. Supreme Court jurist Hugo Black, who grew up in the house.
 The house was added to the National Register of Historic Places on October 9, 1973.